HackaDOT-East-Asia/Summer-HackaDOT-2023/topics/topic2-astar/teams/README.md

 # Teams

-*Directory for the teams related to topic 2*
+*Directory for the teams related to topic 2*. **Work will only be evaluated if pushed to the `main` branch in Github, all other branches will be ignored.**

 ## Guideline